 Environmental Hazards in Real Estate

 There are several environmental problems that are commonly found on the land, and the law — both federal and state — may assess liability for some of these hazards to the owners, both present and past.
-Therefore, it would behoove any buyers of property to consider the possibility that there may be environmental problems with the land that may not only reduce the future value of the property, but also incur a great cost later on.
+Therefore, it would behoove any buyers of property to consider the possibility that there may be environmental problems with the land that may not only reduce the future property value, but may also incur a great cost later.
 The seller of property also has a moral and legal duty to inform any prospective buyers of any known environmental hazards.

 Environmental Hazards in the Home